Businesses jump at $130b wage subsidy plan

-Businesses are rushing to sign up to the federal government’s $130 billion plan to subsidise wages during the coronavirus pandemic.
+Nearly 200,000 employers have signed up for the federal government’s $130 billion package to subsidise their workers’ wages during the coronavirus pandemic.

-About 113,000 businesses have signed up for the scheme since it was announced on Monday afternoon.
+As of midday on Tuesday, 192,558 business owners had applied for the wage subsidy scheme, less than 24 hours after it opened.

-Treasurer Josh Frydenberg expects the plan will help six million Australian workers.
+Treasurer Josh Frydenberg expects the plan to benefit at least six million Australian workers.

-Employees will receive a flat-rate payment of $1500 per fortnight through their employers in a bid to lessen the economic blow caused by the virus.
+Under the scheme, workers will receive a flat-rate payment of $1500 per fortnight through their employers.

 It applies to full and part-time workers, sole traders, as well as casuals who have been on the books for at least 12 months.